It feels like this!

 - Maybe they don’t take their covenants seriously.

-- They are too quick to forget their blessings.
+- Perhaps they were too quick to forget their blessings.

-- They are too proud and think they are smarter than prophets.
+- Maybe they are too proud, thinking they are smarter than prophets.

 - Maybe they broke commandments.